ostash-group/BGCViz/docs/Quick_start.md

-We right from the chart can see that cluster # 19 from antismash and # 13, 9 from prism are the most abundant between annotations.
+From the chart we can see that cluster #10 from antismash and #9 from prism have pretty good amout of data supporting their annotation (let's take arbitrary clusters with high count).
 The group by table reveals, the intercepted clusters: